antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/xml.etree.elementtree.rst

 .. class:: XMLParser(html=0, target=None, encoding=None)

+   This class is the low-level building block of the module.
+It uses :mod:`xml.parsers.expat` for efficient, event-based parsing of XML.
+It can be fed XML data incrementall with the :meth:`feed` method, and parsing events are translated to a push API - by invoking callbacks on the *target* object.
-   :class:`Element` structure builder for XML source data, based on the expat parser.  *html* are predefined HTML entities.
-This flag is not supported by the current implementation.  *target* is the target object.
-If omitted, the builder uses an instance of the standard TreeBuilder class.  *encoding* [1]_ is optional.
-If given, the value overrides the encoding specified in the XML file.
+   If *target* is omitted, the standard :class:`TreeBuilder` is used.
+The *html* argument was historically used for backwards compatibility and is now deprecated.
+If *encoding* [1]_ is given, the value overrides the encoding specified in the XML file.

+   .. deprecated:: 3.4
+      The *html* argument.
+The remaining arguments should be passed via keywword to prepare for the removal of the *html* argument.

    .. method:: close()

       Finishes feeding data to the parser.
-Returns an element structure.
+Returns the result of calling the ``close()`` method of the *target* passed during construction; by default, this is the toplevel document element.

    .. method:: doctype(name, pubid, system)

-      .. deprecated:: 2.7
+      .. deprecated:: 3.2
          Define the :meth:`TreeBuilder.doctype` method on a custom TreeBuilder target.